joe-aqq/JS_Snippets/README.md

 ### Audio Visualizer
 A small audio visualizer application written in javascript with the web audio API.
 Comes with basic visual and audio effects.

+### Rotation Animation
+An animation of circles moving about the center of the canvas.
+Made in HTML5 canvas/JS.